tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/常见问题/LogListener 相关/LogListener 常见问题_intl_en.md

 - Yes, provided that these log topics are in the same region.
 - A log file will only be collected into one log topic.

-### Are servers automatically added to a server group when LogListener is initialized?
+### Are servers automatically added to a machine group when LogListener is initialized?

-Yes, provided that you [Server Group Management](https://intl.cloud.tencent.com/document/product/614/17412).
+Yes, provided that you configure the machine group by machine ID.
+For more information, please see [Machine Group Management](https://intl.cloud.tencent.com/document/product/614/17412).

 ### In what situations will LogListener upload logs?